Sam Neill as Sidney Reilly, Russian-born British Secret Service agent and anti-Bolshevik

 [Reilly’s] dark eyes expressed something biting and cruel; his lower lip drooped deeply and was too slick—the neat black hair, the demonstratively elegant suit.

 Yakushev’s mention of a “demostratively elegant suit” jibes with one of the more accurate aspects of the miniseries; Reilly was a fashionable dresser.
-Through most of “The Trust,” when not sporting a dinner jacket or black stroller, Sam Neill wears a sharp Glen check double-breasted, three-piece suit.
-The suiting is black and white Glen plaid with a muted red windowpane accent check.
+Through most of “The Trust,” when not sporting a dinner jacket or black stroller, Sam Neill wears a sharp Prince of Wales check double-breasted, three-piece suit in black and white glen plaid with a muted red windowpane overcheck.

 The double-breasted suit jacket has a high 6-on-2 button stance that he almost always wears closed.